TeemuKoivisto/exports-import-not-es-module/README.md

 pnpm run roll --filter @app/rollup
 ```

+If you remove the exports block and let the `y-websocket` be resolved via `"main"` and `"module"` entries the build succeeds so I think there's something wrong with how SvelteKit resolves the dependencies.

 There is also additional problem with importing dependencies of the library from the client.
 I had to add the library's dependencies to the client, otherwise the bundler (rollup?) won't find them.
 I think pnpm's symlinks are not resolved properly.